Helping You Heal Relationships, Codependency & Anger

 Relationships don't work when you put yourself last.

-Putting everyone else's needs first makes it hard to enjoy things.
-You secretly feel resentful because you can't say no.
+Putting everyone else's needs first makes it hard to feel loved.
+Secretly, you feel hurt and resentful because you can't say no.

 Inside you might feel angry and despite your best intentions, it's leaking out.
 You may find yourself making sarcastic comments or lashing out at your kids.